 About me

-Outside of academia, I enjoy cooking, digital art/graphic design and listening club music from different scenes around the world.
+Outside of academia, I enjoy cooking, graphic design, and listening and learning about club music from around the world.
+I love to discover new music and creating playlists.
+Check out my curated music repository here.

 If you would like to read more about me, please click here for my CV.